 This role requires specific and continued training in all online matters and the holder will train to become a CEOP ambassador.
-This will lead to a very proactive role particularly working alongside the Life Matters and tutor programmes as well as constantly reviewing how we interact with our IT provision.
-This DDSL will maintain and update the E-Safety policy and will sit in place of the DSL on the IT steering committee.
+This will lead to a very proactive role particularly working alongside the Life Matters, Peer Listener and tutor programmes as well as constantly reviewing how we interact with our IT provision.
+This DDSL will maintain and update the Online Safety policy and will sit in place of the DSL on the IT steering committee when required.